Why Julie Adenuga stopped listening to new music

 Swift rise

-After leaving school, she dropped out of an Events Management degree and was working in an Apple Store in 2010 when she and her best friend Sian Anderson blagged their way into presenting a weekend show on London's Rinse FM - the pirate-turned-legitimate station that rose out of the jungle, garage and grime scene.
+After leaving school, she dropped out of an Events Management degree and was working in an Apple Store in 2010 when she and her best friend, Sian Anderson, blagged their way into presenting a weekend show on London's Rinse FM - the pirate-turned-legitimate station that rose out of the jungle, garage and grime scene.

 The pair were clueless at first.
 The words "can you hear me?" practically became a catchphrase as the duo found themselves literally and metaphorically in the dark.